FalconLuma/Project-Wingman-Randomizer/README.txt

 Attribute Randomizer Selection
   - Use the checkboxes to select what parts of the game to randomize
-    - Unreleased Planes: Will add six unreleased planes that are in a near-complete state
-      - FC.2M, G-10, X-16Z.
-F/F-18, Sk.30, F/T-15
-      - For non-randomized unlocks, aircraft are unlocked in positions based on their un-modded performance
     - Plane Performance: Randomizes the performance stats of all planes (Speed, Turn, Roll rate, etc.)
-    - Plane Weapons: Randomizes the weapons available to each plane
+    - Plane Loadouts: Randomizes the list of weapons available to each hardpoint on each plane
+    - Options/Slot: Randomizes how many weapon options are available for every weapon slot on every plane
+      - If left unchecked all slots will have the same number of options as in an unmodified game
+      - Any slots that normally have 0 options will not change

     - Weapon Stats: Randomizes attributes for the player's weapons (Ammo, Reload, Range, etc.)
-      - The basic STDM that is mandatory on all aircraft is not affected by this
+      - The basic STDM that is mandatory on all aircraft is not affected by the randomizer
       - Due to game limitations, attributes such as damage and explosion radius cannot be modified
       - When using this option the normal weapon descriptions will be replaced with the new weapon stats
-    - Options/Slot: Randomizes how many weapon options are available for every weapon slot on every plane
-      - If left unchecked all slots will have the same number of options as in an unmodified game
-      - Any slots that normally have 0 options will not change
+    - Weapon Variants: Defines how many versions of each weapon should be created
+        - Defaults to 1
+        - i.e. a value of 3 would cause 3 different versions of MLAA to randomized with different stats
+        - This setting has a large impact on how long it will take to run PSM
+        - A value between 1 and 3 is recommended

     - Mission Order: Randomizes the order of missions
       - Does not affect the order of missions in the Free Mission menu however the menu names will be changed
       - NOTE: Black Flag will always be the first mission of the campaign for reasons outside my control